-If EAE is disabled and the CM's configuration file enables BPI+:
+If EAE is disabled and the CM's configuration file enables BPI+ the following procedures need to be performed:

-- the CM MUST send a {Initiate Authentication} event to the Authorization State Machine (see Section 7.1.4) to start CM Authorization process.
-The Authorization and TEK exchanges between the CM and the CMTS follow the requirements in Section 7.1.1. - the CM MUST NOT forward traffic from any attached CPE device to the cable network from the time registration completes until after the initialization of Baseline Privacy operations completes for its primary SID/SAID.
-Registration completion is defined in [DOCSIS MULPIv3.0], and initialization of Baseline Privacy operations completion is defined in Section 5.3.1. - the CMTS maintains the CM's Authorization state and it MUST verify that the CM completed Authorization exchanges with the CMTS before forwarding user data traffic from the CM.
+• The CM MUST send an {Initiate Authentication} event to the Authorization State Machine (see Section 7.1.4) to start CM Authorization process.
+The Authorization and TEK exchanges between the CM and the CMTS follow the requirements in Section 7.1.1.

+- The CM MUST NOT forward traffic from any attached CPE device to the cable network from the time registration completes until after the initialization of Baseline Privacy operations completes for its primary SID/SAID.
+Registration completion is defined in [DOCSIS MULPIv3.1], and initialization of Baseline Privacy operations completion is defined in Section 5.2.1. - The CMTS maintains the CM's Authorization state and it MUST verify that the CM completed Authorization exchanges with the CMTS before forwarding user data traffic from the CM.
 The CMTS MUST drop all user data traffic forwarded by the CM until the CMTS verifies that the CM has completed Authorization.